Use the right card and these tips to maximize savings on holiday shopping in the summer months

 Your choice of card can also help you save in another way.

-Video: 4 ways to save money with online holiday shoppping
+Video: 4 ways to save money with online holiday shopping

 “Too often, people focus on points and forget about price,” says Lintz.

-While the Prestige card offers only 1 point on shopping purchases, Lintz says that the money she saves by being able to rewind the price makes up for it (other Citi cards that offer Price Rewind include Costco Anywhere Visa.
-Double Cash and Prestige).
+While the Prestige card offers only 1 point on shopping purchases, Lintz says that the money she saves by being able to rewind the price makes up for it (other Citi cards that offer Price Rewind include Costco Anywhere Visa Card by Citi, Double Cash and Prestige).

 She recently made a purchase at a Bloomingdale’s store and found the same item advertised for less online after the fact.
 She submitted the purchase to Citi Rewind and received $20 back on the purchase.
 “No other card would offer me anything close to this price,” says Lintz.